 This is the last special kind of application deadline.
 However, for these schools, there is technically no deadline.

-Instead, you should apply during a large window of time – these windows usually open during the early fall and can sometimes last until the summertime before the next school year.
+Instead, you could apply during a large window of time – these windows usually open during the early fall and can sometimes last until the summertime before the next school year.

-- Rather than hearing back on a specified date, the admissions office reviews your application and returns their response as they receive admissions.
+- Rather than hearing back on a specified date, the admissions office reviews your application and returns their response as they receive applications.

 However, with this kind of admission, seats can fill up.
 Rolling applications are first come, first serve.